joynatalie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 13: Program that computes and prints the sum of all the multiples of 3 and 5 bellow 1024 followed by a new line.
 Task 14: Program that prints the first 50 fibonacci numbers, starting with 1 and 2, followed by a new line.
 Task 15: Program that finds and prints the sum of the valued terms, followed by a new line.
+Task 16: Program that finds and prints the first 98 fibonacci numbers starting with 1 and 2, followed by a new line.